beamzer/EazyQuiz/README.md

 5. Submit a pull request

 ### Areas for Contribution
-- Additional file format support
+- Additional Quiz files on various topics
-- Accessibility improvements
-- Mobile experience enhancements
 - New question types (multiple select, drag-and-drop)
-- Progress tracking and analytics

 ## 📄 License